Soft vinyl toys are inspired by numerous cultural references, characters and genres.

 👁 Strange and un-nerving characters from horror.

 🤡 Large corporations and brands produced soft vinyl toys depicting company mascots – usually as giveaways.
-Notable mascots include SONY Boy (Atchan), the famous Kewpie baby, Sato-chan & Satoko-chan – the friendly Sato Pharmaceuticals pink elephants and the straight-cut Masumasu-kun who can be found in post offices accross Japan.
+Notable mascots include SONY Boy (Atchan), the famous Kewpie baby and Sato-chan & Satoko-chan – the friendly Sato Pharmaceuticals pink elephant, to name a few.

 🤖 Independant artists and collectives are increasingly designing, developing and even manufacturing their own original characters.
 Notable original characters include Bounty Hunter's "Skull Kun", Brian Flynn's "Mummy Boy" and Retroband's "MEAT".

-🦊 Foxes, Cats and Bunnies are commonly created in Sofubi form (to name a few!) and often come in bright colourways, usually favoured in translucent and glitter vinyl.
+🦊 Foxes, Cats and Bunnies are commonly created in Sofubi form and often come in bright colourways, usually favoured in translucent and glitter vinyl.

 💖 Kawaii, the culture of cuteness in Japan has a huge influence on sofubi toys.